brotatotes/bht-automation/bht gen 1/Ephesians/Chapter 2/Ephesians 2 1 bht.md

 # Ephesians 2:1 Commentary Help Text

 ## BHT:
 In this verse, several commentators shed light on the powerful message conveyed.
-Albert Barnes emphasizes the idea of being made alive by God's grace, while Jamieson Fausset Brown warns that sin leads to death.
+Albert Barnes emphasizes the idea of being made alive by God's grace, while Jamieson-Fausset-Brown warns that sin leads to death.
 Calvin asserts that our union with God is the true source of life, contrasting with a state of spiritual death.
 John Gill further adds that this passage demonstrates the sinfulness of man and the greatness of God's grace.
 Overall, this verse reveals the transformative power of God's mercy and the contrast between life and death in the spiritual realm.

 ## Choicest Commentary Quotes:
 ### Henry Alford: